 - Usually have slower water flow, less traveled by boats.

-- Barges will never deviate from main path, these areas shield you from waves.
+- Barges will never deviate from main path, these areas shield you from waves that keep you up all night rocking.

 - On the lower Mississippi sand bars will often provide relief on backsides.